References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

 \textbf{SummEval} \cite{fabbri-etal-2021-summeval} is built on top of CNN/DM \cite{hermann2015teaching, nallapati-etal-2016-abstractive}, containing news articles and human-written highlights.
-Authors selected $100$ instances from the test set; for these, in addition to the highlight-based summary in CNN/DM, ten references were crowd-sourced \cite{kryscinski-etal-2019-neural}.
+The original authors selected $100$ instances from the test set and supplemented the existing highlights with ten additional reference summaries per instance, obtained via crowd-sourcing \cite{kryscinski-etal-2019-neural}.